wisniewskikr/chrisblog-it-js-express-other/technologies/security/gui/html/js-express-gui-html-helloworld-security-basic-auth/README.md

 USAGE COMMANDS
 --------------

+> Please be aware that **BASIC AUTHENTICATION DOESN'T PROVIDE LOG OUT FEATUERE FOR HTML**.
+To log out you have to close HTML browser and open it again.

 > Please be aware that following tools should be installed in advance on your computer: **node.js**.

 > Please **clone/download** project, open **project's main folder** in your favorite **command line tool** and then **proceed with steps below**.